NewGaea/adinjo-journalist/lexicon/a/ando.md

 ## Etymology

 ## Pronunciation
-- **IPA Broad**: /an.d3n.au/
+- **IPA Broad**: /an.'do/

 ## Noun

-### andènau
+### ando (plural *andonu*)
-1. divinity, divine nature
-	1. the essential spiritual quality of good gods or spirits that ensures they remain good
+1. cave, cavern, hollow
+	1. a stable hole in a soft rise of land, especially one suitable for shelter from adverse weather
+2. hole, den, burrow
+	1. a stable hole (in any sort of land) which is actively used as housing for a living being

 # Thesaurus
 ## Synonyms